 Hey there!
 I’m so happy you stopped by!
 I want to take this moment to let you know I see you.

 I recognize that you worry about every single aspect of parenting – hopefully not all at once – but in each passing moment we worry.
 Everyone does it.
 Worry, doubt, and fear are the most common traits we have.
-It doesn’t matter whether you have so much money you can give your child everything – plus two nannies and a housekeeper, or if you use the food bank and get donated clothing, or if you are one of the many situations in between.
+It doesn’t matter whether you have so much money you can give your child everything – plus two nannies and a housekeeper, or if you use the food bank and get donated clothing, or if you’re living in one of the many situations in between.

 What I know is that every single mother I’ve ever talked to, professionally or socially, has confided in me that they worry.
-They worry that their child’s mood means they screwed up their kiddo.
+They worry that their child’s mood means they screwed up as a mother.
 They worry that staying home will lead to a child that never moves out, or working leads to children that don’t feel loved.
 Honestly, you’d cry at some of the fears I’ve heard, and worse, you’d even think that some of those other fears sound so good.
 You’ll wonder why you never worried about it from the start.

 We’re good at that.
 Self doubt and worry.
+That leads to guilt when we don’t live up to unrealistic expectations.

-They go hand in hand.
 No one’s immune, but some people are better able to move on and shut out those voices that tell us we’re failing, that we’re not good enough.
 Today I’m going to show you how it’s done.
 Fear and doubt won’t have the same hold on you any more.

 How to Shake Off Doubt, Fear, and Worry